kohactive/blog/source/2016-01-08-before-you-start-your-startup.html.markdown

 - [Google Trends][google-trends], which shows you search trends for key items
 - [Google Insights][google-insights], which breaks down search data by location

-You can also <a data-toggle="modal" data-planner-button="true" data-planner-source="blog-post-before-you-start-your-startup" href="#modal-project-planner">Contact Us</a> if you would like with customer research.
+You can also <a href="https://www.kohactive.com/contact/">contact us</a> if you would like help with customer research.

 ## Customer Development
 Customer development is one of the most important aspects of finding product/market fit.
 Many entrepreneurs underestimate the importance of it, instead putting faith in the belief that "if you build it, they will come."
 This is far from reality.
 You simply can't build a successful product without the help of your customers.